-Join Paul Nowak for an in-depth discussion in this video Three reading habits that slow you down, part of Speed Reading Fundamentals.
+Join Paul Nowak for an in-depth discussion in this video Three reading habits that slow you down, part of Learning Speed Reading.

 - Before we get started on improving our reading skills, let's talk about three old reading habits that may be slowing you down.
 The first old reading habit is called fixation.
 Fixation is something your eyes do while reading.
 They fixate on a word-by-word basis.
 Now when we first learn how to read, this was absolutely necessary.
 We had to fixate on each word because we had to break it down syllable by syllable, but eventually as you become fluent in a language, you don't have to fixate on each word because you're fully capable of reading groups of words.
 Actually you probably already read groups of words sometimes without realizing it.